Aggravation of the doshas

 All have Tejas, so can increase Pitta.
 Mainly we are concerned with Tejas which will increase the heat inside the body.
 Ushna (hot potency) can also increase Pitta.
-Along with Ushna guna, if there is laghu guna, sometimes ruksha, Vidahi – burning, those dietary things which have potential to create hyper-acidity.
-Horse Gram, Toor Dal/pigeon peas – increases Pitta.
+Along with Ushna guna, if there is laghu guna, sometimes ruksha, Vidahi – burning, those dietary things which have potential to create hyper-acidity like Horse Gram.
 Lemon also will aggravate – almost all the amla (sour) things will increase Pitta – except for amalaki and pomegranate which will pacify Pitta.
 Peanuts are said to aggravate Pitta in western Ayurveda but that also has not been my experience at all.
-If someones digestion is all mucked up, sure many things can happen since peanuts are heavy and sweet.
+If someone’s digestion is all mucked up, sure many things can happen since peanuts are heavy and sweet.
 In India, ground nuts (peanuts) do not aggravate pitta, they are known obviously to be sweet.
 Maybe if you salt them like crazy they will.
 A lot of spices also aggravate pitta – excluding saffron (ushna but not aggravating with milk etc.), chilis, shunthi (dry ginger), black pepper, pippali (long pepper) in excess.
 Pickles – sour, salty and if you add vinegar also increases Pitta.
 All fermented foods become sour in body because the vipaka (post digestive effect) of fermented foods they aggravate pitta.
-This is why it increases Pitta and slows down digestion. (the western world is in a popular thought that fermented foods are good for the probiotic health, yet without understanding that they increase pitta and slow down the digestion as well as having no template to diagnose the individual’s digestive health, it will create problems in most people.)
+This is why it increases Pitta and can actually mess up digestion. (the western world is in a popular thought that fermented foods are good for the probiotic health, yet without understanding that they increase pitta as well as having they have no template to diagnose the individual’s digestive health, it will create problems in most people.)
 Sour buttermilk has potential to increase Pitta.
 Buttermilk without spices or salt is not as sour as yogurt, less sour, more sweet.
 It has more astringent which is very important to be good quality buttermilk.
 If yogurt is very sour and buttermilk is then sour, that will lead to increase of Pitta.
-Fresher yogurt tends to be sweeter and less sour.
+Fresh yogurt tends to be sweeter and less sour.
 Cheese also increases Pitta and Kapha – spoiled milk/fermented/sour and salty.
 Certain kinds of alcohol which are sour in taste – beer because of fermentation, sura, kanji – an alcohol mentioned in the granthas (ancient texts): fermentation happens in 2 ways.
 One when alcohol turns sour in taste and is called kanji.
 Fermented along with sour has potential to increase Pitta.
 Excess amount of beer does also.
 Cooling properties of beer – lots of shita guna which increases kapha, then fermented qualities of sourness increase Pitta: so people who drink lots of beer have the classic beer belly and red face.
 Spicy things plus beer and alcohol worst. (chicken wings and beer, peanuts and beer) Dhokla – fermented + spices = very pitta aggravating.
 Excessive tamarind, mustard seeds, cloves, asofetida, even fenugreek seeds can increase pitta.
 Dill leaves increases both vata and pitta.
 The vata disturbance aggravates Pitta.
 Fenugreek is good for low back and heals and gives strength to low back and helps after delivery of baby with other herbs like coconut.
 Asafoetida/hingu also increases Pitta, but in a paste directly on painful joints is helpful.
 Tea in excess increases Pitta.
 Tobacco – smoked or chewed but increase Pitta.
 Fish (ocean fish more aggravating because of the salt component, freshwater slightly better, but can’t say either is good.
 Fish is abhishandi which is moisture produced in the tissues at time of tissue production resulting in a weakness in the tissue that leads to the tissues affected getting diseases).
 Chicken increases Pitta.
 Red meat and pork increase Kapha.
 Depending on behavior and environment of the animal we can get an idea of the qualities of the meat.
 Goat meat reduces all three doshas, but watch out for the spices.
 Canned food increases pitta.
 Fear, anger, most emotional conditions have capacity to disturb Pitta.
 Especially anger.
 But fear and grief and anger all can increase pitta.
 Fear and Grief increase Vayu as well.
 Loss that leads to depression is vata prakopa which leads to sluggishness in body, which leads to sluggishness eventually in mind (this is just an example, it can manifest in many ways).
 Laziness increases Kapha.
 That condition responsible for weight gain also – tamas guna increases.
 Anti-depressants make mind still/clogged and one can’t think on their own, given to anxious and aggravated people which then increases tamas guna.
 Unmada/insanity causes sluggishness of thinking which increases kapha (once again, just one manifestation, there are many).
 Behavioral patterns which can increase Pitta – excessive heat ex. working in a place pouring molten metal or a kitchen behind a grill, exercise, sun, steam, cooking too much, steam, saunas, hot tubs.
 Opposite to popular thought and western research, chocolate is not healthy as it increases Kleda in the body depending on what kind you are eating and that can increase pitta and/or vata and/or kapha.
 Staying awake at night for a long time increases both Pitta and Vayu.
 Insomnia disturbs both Vata and Pitta both.
 Sleeping in daytime increases Pitta and Kapha, pitta not in huge quantities but mostly Kapha.
 Autumn increases Pitta.
 Purnima is the remedy – full moon time when moon is bright and gives out cooling properties to earth and time when all people should take moonlight on body, drink milk to pacify Pitta in their bodies.
 Walk in parks in the moonlight and drink milk together to soothe from this heat.
 If you are having a lot of mustard in your diet, that will increase pitta throughout the year, irregardless of season.
 If however you are eating in these pitta aggravating times, it will be even MORE aggravating.
 When pitta is at its peak, you must undergo some panchakarma treatment like purgation and raktamoksha to relieve pitta.
 Don’t aggravate it more – in these times, Pitta conditions like herpes are seen more.

 If you have nailbed swelling below the nail that can become very painful until pus formation is formed, must add herbs or according to granthas and then keep your finger in a chicken anus.
 Just please ask the chicken for permission first. 🙂 This example is used to show that it has so much heat in a chicken.